MattiasMartens/redound/concerns.md

 2. For every other event the component receives, it first fully processes the event, then checks `condition()`.
 If `condition()` is true, the condition is cleared, `upon()` is called, all results from the call to `upon()` are emitted with the same tag as the original input, and `EndOfTagEvent` for the tag is emitted if it was received previously.
 3. If in processing an event the component receives `seal()` with conditions still pending, it checks `ignoreNonFulfillment` for those conditions.
 If for any of them `ignoreNonFulfillment` is not present or false, it panics and calls the controller with a non-fulfillment error.
 Otherwise, for all of them, it emits `EndOfTagEvent` before emitting `SealEvent`.
 - More options for creating 'tagged' events outside of push() and pull() semantics.
+- River semantics should work when provided with prototypes or instances.